 The SoCo neighborhood is popular among visitors and locals looking for a laid-back atmosphere, in addition to a variety of things to do, see, and eat.
 SoCo is known for its artsy vibe and great eateries like Bouldin Creek Cafe.
 To experience the neighborhood’s artistic side, head to First Street, where there are plenty of galleries, studios, and public art, including the “Greetings from Austin” mural.

-Favorite local spots: Grab so morning joe at Jo’s.
+Favorite Local Spots: Grab some morning joe at Jo’s.
 Head into Otoko for an authentic sushi experience.
 With only 12 seats, you might have to wait a bit, but it’s worth it!
-And after your sushi, head over to Little Drinks Lounge for a tasty adult beverage.
+After your sushi, head over to Little Drinks Lounge for a tasty adult beverage.

 This neighborhood is part of what many locals call “Old West Austin.”
 It’s known for its gorgeous homes, lush greenery, and throwbacks like Nau’s Enfield Drug, a classic soda fountain, diner, and drugstore hybrid.
 The luscious lemon ricotta pancakes at the Josephine House are also popular, as is the speakeasy vibe at Winflo Osteria.
 Looking for galleries?
 Check out Artworks or Wally Workman Gallery.

 Favorite local spots: Clarksville has a killer coffee scene.
 The competition is stiff, but we know that Galaxy Cafe is up to challenge.
 Check them out for some caffeinated goodness.
 It’s also a great option for breakfast and they sell off-sale beer and wine, too!
 Dive into some seafood at Clark’s Oyster Bar.
 And head over to Dive Bar & Lounge for last-call.
-Don’t let the name fool you.
-This place is pretty fancy.
+Don’t let the name fool you — this place is actually pretty fancy!

 Located just north of the University of Texas campus, this idyllic neighborhood boasts charming bungalows, manicured landscapes, and restaurants like Wheatsville Co-Op and Hyde Park Bar & Grill.
 This historic neighborhood also offers a few gems, like Workhorse Bar, which is a perfect spot for gathering with friends and grabbing a few drinks before or after the festival.

-Favorite local spots: Grab the first cup of the day The Flightpath Coffeehouse, a local joint that’s been keeping the Hyd Park area caffeinated for almost three decades!
+Favorite Local Spots: Grab the first cup of the day at Flightpath Coffeehouse, a local joint that’s been keeping the Hyde Park area caffeinated for almost three decades!
 For lunch and dinner, hit Hyde Park Bar & Grill.
 They’re serving up some creative takes on Americana classics.
-And end the night at DrinkWell.
-Try a Costa Brava for a smokey take on a classic refresher.
+And end the night at DrinkWell, where you can try a Costa Brava for a smokey take on a classic refresher.